fferroni/PhasedLSTM-Keras/README.rst

 Keras implementation of Phased LSTM [https://arxiv.org/abs/1610.09513], from NIPS 2016.

-Works both with Theano and Tensorflow backend (although Theano recommended, as 3x faster).
+Works both with Theano and Tensorflow backend.

 Classification performance compared to standard Keras LSTM for MNIST dataset: